Looking for the best outdoor dining in Charlotte NC? Enjoy dinner or drinks al fresco from our list of some of the best patios in Charlotte.

 The result is a wide range of food options, price points and ambiance.
 So if your looking for laid back rooftops, bustling biergartens, sweeping skyline views, covered hideaways, neighborhood hangouts or picturesque points right next to the water, we’ve got a spot for you!

-At The Goodyear House, you can enjoy locally sourced comfort food with an international flair at picnic table under twinkle lights and the branches of a hundred-year-old holly tree.
+At The Goodyear House, you can enjoy locally sourced comfort food with an international flair (whether for lunch, dinner or check out their brunch menu!) at a picnic table under twinkle lights and the branches of a hundred-year-old holly tree.

 While casual and comfortable (and dog friendly!) the design is detailed, beautiful and thoughtful, making it feel like you’re relaxing in a friend’s backyard, which nails their goal of being “NoDa’s neighborhood gathering place built on a shared history of community and kinship.”